 Hiking is of the most popular pastimes in Japan.
 “Why,” you might ask.
-Let’s run through what makes hiking such an exciting pass time in Japan.
-Not-to-mention with Mountain Day fast approaching (August 12th), now is a better time than any to get into hiking.
-The trails will be filled with hikers, and there’s no better time than late summer for a hike.
+Let’s run through what makes hiking such an exciting pastime in Japan.
+The temperature is perfect; there’s no better time than autumn for a hike.

-In the Pacific Ocean, Japan is known to many as the home of anime and sushi.
-There is another side to that Island though: mountains; more than 70% of Japan’s local terrain is mountainous.
+Many people know Japan as the home of anime and sushi.
+There is another side to the island: mountains; more than 70% of Japan’s local terrain is mountainous.
 As a result, Japan is filled with people who live a mountain-oriented life.

-For centuries mountains have held special importance in the minds of Japanese people.
-Today, it is believed that mountains are synonymous with the heavens—where the gods live. small shrines and makeshift altars dot many of the mountain passes.
-Larger shrines and temple are erected around the mountains.
+For centuries mountains have held particular importance in the minds of Japanese people.
+Today, it is believed that mountains are synonymous with the heavens—where the gods live.
+Small shrines and makeshift altars dot many of the mountain passes.
+Larger shrines and temples were erected around the mountains.
 Specifically, Kumano Nachi Taisha and Fushimi Inari Taisha, in Wakayama and Kyoto respectively, are major pilgrimage sites in Japan.

-It is often said that life is inseparable from nature, and that a life without it is incomplete—even detestable.
+It is often said that life is inseparable from nature and that a life without it is incomplete—even detestable.
 People of all ages commonly walk the trails of Japan’s many mountains.
-But as the general population ages, you’ll increasingly find elders and aging adults than young parents & kids on the trail.
+But as the general population ages, you’ll increasingly find elders and ageing adults than young parents & kids on the course.

 Mountains and abound forests, there’s a wide array of options for hikers.
-Looking for backpacking?
+Are you looking for backpacking?
 Japan proves to be a suitable challenge for hikers and backpackers of all skill levels.
 Maybe single day excursions suit you better; pack a lunch, invite some friends, and make your way to the trail.
 You can do it here in Japan.
 High or low the countryside does not lack opportunities and experiences.
-Kamakura for example, isjust an hour away by train from Tokyo, offers 7 or so hiking trails–named the Seven Entrances.
-Connecting the beautiful scenery of Sagami bay with shrines and temples of the area, they’re truly not-to-be-missed destinations.
+Kamakura, for example, is just an hour away by train from Tokyo, offers seven or so hiking trails–named the Seven Entrances.
+Connecting the beautiful scenery of Sagami bay with shrines and temples of the area, they’re genuinely not-to-be-missed destinations.

 Let’s focus on planning your next trip.
-Whether you’re looking for something tough, or just an escape from the city, we’ll figure it out.
+Whether you’re looking for something challenging, or just an escape from the city, we’ll figure it out.

-- Difficulty: Each trail or Hiking site has a difficulty ranking based on their geography.
-Basically, there’s three levels: easy, medium, hard.
+Each trail or Hiking site has a difficulty ranking based on its geography.
+There are three levels: easy, medium, hard.

 - Medium level is more challenging with steeper and longer routes.
 It is still doable if you have no health problems.
 However, it may be unsuitable for kids.
 Hiking boots are recommended but not necessary.